 Credential with Ohio’s seven MCOs based on your region and population focus.

-OhioRISE (Resilience through Integrated Systems and Excellence) is a specialized managed care program for youth with complex behavioral health needs.
+OhioRISE (Resilience through Integrated Systems and Excellence) is a specialized, managed care program for youth with complex behavioral health and multi-system needs.

 Frequently Asked Questions